-Supported by the IBM Cloud data centre in in Sydney, Continuum says its BDR solution brings the most reliable and cost-effective BDR offering on the market to local managed service providers (MSPs).
+Supported by the IBM Cloud data center in in Sydney, Continuum says its BDR solution brings the most reliable and cost-effective BDR offering on the market to local managed service providers (MSPs).

 The Continuum BDR offering is supported by the company's network operations centre can be integrated with their wider solution suite and other IT management tools.